Understanding light and its properties in physics

 Properties of Light

 Light exhibits several distinct properties, including reflection, refraction, diffraction, and absorption.
-Reflection occurs when light bounces off a surface, while refraction involves the bending of light as it passes from one medium to another.
+Reflection occurs when light bounces off a surface, while refraction concerns the bending of light as it passes from one medium to another.
 Diffraction, on the other hand, is the spreading of waves when they encounter an obstacle or an opening.

 Transformation of Light